pyRTX.core.utils_rt

 Embree3_dump_solution(rayhit, V, F)

-Extract and process ray-surface intersection results from Embree RayHit structure.
+Extract and process intersection results from an Embree RayHit structure.

 Embree3_init_geometry(mesh_obj)

-Initialize mesh geometry for ray tracing using the Embree 3 ray tracing kernel.
+Initialize mesh geometry for the Embree 3 ray tracing kernel.

 Embree3_init_rayhit(ray_origins, ray_directions)